 Southland is New Zealand’s most southerly region and includes the World Heritage ranked Fiordland National Park.

-The region's only city, Invercargill offers a relaxed pace of life with wide streets, little traffic, spacious parks and gardens, striking Victorian and Edwardian architecture and impressive sporting facilities including New Zealand’s first indoor velodrome.
+The region's only city Invercargill offers a relaxed pace of life with wide streets, little traffic, spacious parks and gardens, striking Victorian and Edwardian architecture and impressive sporting facilities including New Zealand’s first indoor velodrome.
+Southland's location is such that views of Aurora Australis or the Southern Lights are common.

 % born outside NZ: